A traditional answering service is not the same thing as a salon-specific AI call workflow.

 But they are not always the cleanest answer to a salon's actual problem.

-If the problem is missed bookings, voicemail leakage, after-hours gaps, and routine call overload, a narrower workflow-oriented solution may be the more natural fit.
+If the problem is missed bookings, voicemail leakage, after-hours gaps, and routine call overload, a narrower workflow-oriented solution may be the more natural and more affordable fit.

 FAQ